Visa Application [fr]

 If you are living in Hong Kong or Macau and have another type of passport, have a look at the Foreign nationals holding ordinary passports exempt from visa requirements section of the website of the French Ministry of Foreign Affairs.

-The Schengen area includes the following countries (in alphabetical order): Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France (the territory of France located in Europe), Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+The Schengen area includes the following countries (in alphabetical order): Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France (the European territory of France), Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 There is no immigration control at the border between the countries of the Schengen area, except under special circumstances.

 The United Kingdom and Ireland are not part of the Schengen area.

-The French overseas departments (Guadeloupe, Martinique, Guyana, Reunion), French Polynesia, New Caledonia, Wallis and Futuna, Mayotte, Saint Pierre and Miquelon, French Southern and Antarctic Lands are not located in the Schengen area.
-A Schengen Visa does not allow his holder to enter French territories located outside Europe.
-To enter a French territory located outside Europe, foreigners (except those who are exempt) must submit a special visa that only the French consular authority may issue (or prefectural authority for foreigners that are already in France).
+The French overseas departments (Guadeloupe, Martinique, Guyana, Reunion), French Polynesia, New Caledonia, Wallis and Futuna, Mayotte, Saint Pierre and Miquelon, Saint Martin and Saint Barthelemy, French Southern and Antarctic Lands are not located in the Schengen area.
+A Schengen visa does not allow his holder to enter French territories located outside of Europe.
+To enter a French territory located outside of Europe, foreigners (except those who are exempted) must apply for a special visa that only the French consular authority may issue (or prefectural authority for foreigners that are already in France).

 You must submit your visa application in person to the French consular office in your usual country of residence.
-You cannot apply by post.
+You cannot apply by post nor email.

 The main destination country is the Schengen state which will host the activity motivating your trip or, in case of equivalent motives, the Schengen state where you will spend most of your time.